-The ad auction is how Google decides which ads to show and how they're positioned.
+The ad auction is how Google decides first which ads are eligible to show, and second how they're ranked among eligible ads.

-Google Ads calculates Ad Rank for every ad in the auction.
-Ad Rank determines your ad position and whether your ads are eligible to show at all.
-Generally speaking, the ad with the highest Ad Rank gets to show in the top position and the ad with the second-highest Ad Rank gets to show in the second position (assuming the ads clear the relevant thresholds), and so on.
+At both the eligibility and ranking stages, Google calculates Ad Rank scores.
+Generally speaking, the advertiser with the highest Ad Rank gets to show in the top position and the advertiser with the second-highest Ad Rank gets to show in the second position, assuming the ads clear the relevant thresholds and so on.

-At a high level, think of Ad Rank as having five factors:
+At a high level, Ad Rank scores are based on 6 factors:

 - Your bid - When you set your bid, you're telling Google Ads the maximum amount you're willing to pay for a click on your ad.
 How much you actually end up paying is often less, and you can change your bid at any time.

-- The quality of your ads and landing page - Google Ads also looks at how relevant and useful your ad and the website it links to are to the person who'll see it.
-Our assessment of the quality of your ad is summarized in your Quality Score, which you can monitor—and work to improve—in your Google Ads account.
+- The quality of your ads and landing page - Google Ads also checks how relevant and useful your ad and the website it links to are to the customer.
+Our assessment of the quality of your ad is summarized in your Quality Score, which you can monitor in your Google Ads account.

 - The Ad Rank thresholds - To help ensure high quality ads, we set minimum thresholds that an ad must achieve to show.

 - The context of the person’s search - With the ad auction, context matters.
-When calculating Ad Rank, we look at the search terms the person has entered, the person’s location at the time of the search, the type of device they’re using (e.g., mobile or desktop), the time of the search, the nature of the search terms, other ads and search results that show on the page, and other user signals and attributes.
+When calculating Ad Rank, we check the search terms the person has entered, the person’s location at the time of the search, the type of device they’re using (For example, mobile or desktop), the time of the search, the nature of the search terms, other ads and search results that show on the page, and other user signals and attributes.

 To improve your share of the top and absolute top location on the search result page, you can: